subashvishal/BasicPrograms/README.md

 # BasicPrograms
 Few working basic programs to perform several basic operations using java.
-Thought it would make some useful for the freshers.
+Thought it would be useful for freshers.